modernjuliaworkflows/modernjuliaworkflows.github.io/index.md

 There are three blog posts of increasing technical difficulty:

-1. Writing Julia code: setting up your development environment
+1. [Writing code](/writing/): from zero to running scripts
-2. Sharing Julia code: creating and distributing packages
+2. [Sharing code](/sharing/): from running scripts to creating packages
-3. Optimizing Julia code: improving time and memory efficiency
+3. [Optimizing code](/optimizing/): from creating packages to making them fast

 They are fairly long and not meant to be read in one sitting, so take your time.
 Keep in mind that while each of these resources _can_ be useful to you, not every one of them _will_ be.
 But at least you will know where to look in case you have a specific need.

+[Going further](/further/) gathers various links to deepen the knowledge you will gain here.

 ## Discussions